kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_docker.md

 ### CSV Files
 If you want to import CSV Files into the Syncer, make sure to define a Volume where you can place it.
+Configure this Path then for the Fileadmin in order to access these files in the GUI.

 ### Resources